RFID Tags or Barcode Labels - Which is the Better Asset Tag Solution?

 First, RFID allows users the ability to read multiple items in a short period of time unlike single scan barcodes.

-Asset ID tags save time.
+Asset ID and RFID Tags save time.

 Second, line-of-sight isn't needed when reading an RFID tag as it is when scanning a barcode.